nicolausmaximus/QuesGen/README.md

 # Question Generation in Realtime
-Question Generator from live offline/online classes or for self assessments
+Question Generator for offline/online classes and for self assessments

 ## Theme:
 AI/ML